spokestack/spokestack.io/content/docs/Android/getting-started.md

 To follow along with these snippets in the context of a full project, download our [Android skeleton](https://github.com/spokestack/android-skeleton) app.
 Its UI doesn't offer much to look at, but it might be easier than copying and pasting code snippets from this guide as we list them.

 You'll also need API credentials to use some Spokestack services.
-Click [here](/create) to create your free account; API keys can be found in [account settings](/account/settings).
+Click [here](/create) to create your free account; API keys can be found in [the API credentials section](/account/settings#api).

 ## Installation